goradd/goradd/doc/security.md

   - Go's memory model makes these function not vulnerable.

 - [x] Properly free allocated memory upon the completion of functions and at all exit points
-  - Go is a garbage collected language and will free allocated memory when it sees fit.
+  - Go is a garbage-collected language and will free allocated memory when it sees fit.